 Primary Care Doctors in Spokane, WA

 At Franklin Park Urgent Care, Our Primary Care Doctors & Medical Staff Are Dedicated to Providing Our Patients with the Highest Level of Quality Care.
 We Offer Primary Care Treatments in Spokane, WA.
-Call Us Today to Book an Appointment!
+Call Us Today to book a reservation.

 What is a primary care physician?

 Why should I visit a primary care physician/doctor?